Updated August 31, 2020

 Certified Employment Support Professional™ CESP Updates

-Recertification Deferred Payment Option for recertification by CE Credits
+Recertification Deferred Payment Option for recertification by Continuing Education (CE) Credits

 The ESPCC recognizes that some applicants may be experiencing financial hardships due to COVID-19 and is allowing the option of deferred payment through December 31, 2020.

-Applicants may pay defer their payment of the full $125 fee at the time of submission.
-The application will be reviewed upon receipt of the $40 nonrefundable processing fee.
+Applicants may defer their payment of the full $125 fee at the time of submission.
+The application will be reviewed with just the $40 nonrefundable processing fee.

 Once approved, applicants are required to submit the additional $85 by 12/31/2020 to complete the recertification.